Code-Institute-Submissions/interactice-frontend/README.md

 ### CSS
 To make the website look better visually.

+### Javascript
+To write the functionality of the website and to retieve the data from the dataset.

+### Jquery
+To help with DOM manipulation and also to create asychronous requests.

 ### Bootstrap (https://getbootstrap.com/)
 To use their responsive grid system and also their sass variables where certain variables have an established design to it already.